Imagine a particular township in which literally hundreds of people were dying every year from heart attacks.

 It’s either “a heart issue” or “a gun issue.”

 It’s either “a failure of parenting” or “a failure of the mental health system.”

 It’s either “what happens when we turn away from God,” or “what happens when even self-advertising psychopaths can easily access their own private arsenal.”

 Never have I seen so many false choices.

 In response, one is tempted to scream: “IT’S ‘ALL OF THE ABOVE’!!!”

 Behold the challenge of discussing mass shootings in America.

 Which brings me to Jesus.

-One day after the horrific massacre in Florida, a student in my Bible class asked this:
+One day after a horrific massacre in Florida, a student in my Bible class asked this:

 “In the Gospels, why does Jesus almost never give people a straight answer to their questions?”